jrehor/kcc/README.md

 ## why is k

 There is a very high chance that you heard the legend of Arthur Whitney and his language before.
-**a lot** of people did; what is much less likely is that you have ever met someone who told you he or she is a professional k programmer.
+**A lot** of people did; what is much less likely is that you have ever met someone who told you he or she is a professional k programmer.
 This happens not just because there are rare, but because in their line of work it is often stated in their contracts that they cannot talk about certain things that give their employer a decisive competitive advantage.